-The digital economy in Southeast Asia (SEA) has grown at an impressive pace, with a 27 percent compound annual growth rate since 2021.
-By 2030, digitalisation is expected to contribute as much as US\$1 trillion to SEA 's economy, fuelled by expanding internet access, mobile-first consumption habits, the rise of digital platforms and a vibrant startup ecosystem.
-This growth offers opportunities for economic development, financial inclusion and cross-border trade.
+Southeast Asia (SEA) digital economy has grown at an impressive pace, with a 27 percent compound annual growth rate since 2021.
+By 2030, digitalisation is expected to contribute as much as US\$1 trillion to SEA 's economy, fuelled by expanding internet access, mobile-first consumption habits, the rise of digital platforms, and a vibrant startup ecosystem.
+This growth offers opportunities for economic development, financial inclusion, and cross-border trade.

 Yet, this digital growth comes with corresponding risks.
-The speed of digital adoption has outpaced digital literacy, cybersecurity infrastructure and user awareness.
+The speed of digital adoption often outpaces investments in digital literacy, cybersecurity infrastructure, and user awareness.
 Millions of individuals are coming online, many for the first time, without sufficient knowledge of how to navigate online risks safely.
-This gap has given rise to growing vulnerabilities, particularly among first-time internet users, small businesses and digitally-connected households.
-As the region embraces digital opportunity, the accelerating threat of cyber insecurity is one of the most pressing risks to the digital ecosystem both in the short and long term.3
+This gap has given rise to growing vulnerabilities, particularly among first-time internet users, small businesses, and digitally connected households.
+As the region embraces digital opportunity, it must also reckon with the accelerating threat of cyber insecurity, which the World Economic Forum Global Risks Report 2024 identifies as one of the most pressing risks facing societies both in the short and long term.3